 Religious feasts & festivals

-The Feast of Panagia Ekatontapiliani (Our Lady of the Thousands Gates) is celebrated on the 15th of August.
+On August 15th the feast day of the Dormition of Virgin Mary is celebrated in Parikia, at the church of Panagia Ekatontapyliani.
 The festivities start with a litany of the icon of the Virgin Mary and continue until dawn with local dances, traditional music, local food, wine and great fun.

-The Feast of Agios Ioannis Theologos is celebrated on the 29th of August in the village of Drios and in the Monastery of Agios Ioannis Kaparos in Lefkes.
+On 29th August the feast day of Agios Ioannis Theologos is celebrated in the village of Drios and in the Monastery of Agios Ioannis Kaparos in Lefkes.

 The Pirates Festival is a great celebration representing the raids of the pirates in Paros that were so usual in the Medieval times.
 Young boys dressed in traditional pirate costumes jump from the caiques (fishing boats) and run in the crowd to snatch the girls and take them away.
 Fireworks, traditional music, dances, local food and wine are composing this great feast.